Text Size UP -- Text Size DOWN Print This Page

 As for education, John got his undergraduate degree in Biology, and then spent a few years in medical school before deciding that computers were really his passion.
 He left medical school and went back and got a Masters degree in Computers in Education, but he will readily admit that most of his technical, “geeky” experience came from the five years he acted as the Director of Information Systems for a software development company in Omaha.
 And following that job, he did computer and network consulting for a few years, before working at SHF.

-John is married to Susan Leavitt (see below) who is also a professional educator, and his partner in developing much of this material, and has a 9 year old son, Jack, who will probably be a geek someday, but right now is a baseball fanatic.
+John is married to Susan Leavitt (see below) who is also a professional educator, and his partner in developing much of this material, and has a 16 year old son, Jack, who instead of following in his father’s footsteps and becoming a “geek”, decided baseball is his passion, and plays varsity baseball while he’s not busy taking classes in hopes of becoming an archetect.

 Susan Leavitt (sleavitt@DiscoverSkills.com)